Skip to content

 #Does YouTube TV include Peacock?

-No. YouTube TV carries NBC-affiliated live channels like NBC, USA Network, and Bravo, but Peacock’s on-demand library is a separate subscription.
-You need to purchase Peacock directly through peacocktv.com or your device’s app store.
+No. YouTube TV carries NBC-affiliated live channels like NBC, USA Network, and Bravo, but Peacock’s on-demand library requires a separate subscription through peacocktv.com.

 #What sports can I watch on Peacock?